Login and Registration Forms in CodeIgniter 3 and MySQL

-We will create a table named 'customer' in MySQL database.
-Table structure is given below:
+We will create a table named 'customer' in the MySQL database.
+The table structure is given below:

 Table: customer